Oak setts installation guide

 Finishing

 Oak Setts do not require treatment and are extremely durable.
 In the natural weathering process, the Oak Setts will change colour from pale yellow/honey to a light grey.
 If a warm colour is preferred, you can dress the Oak Setts with a natural oil, such as Danish oil, which will darken the appearance.
 If you are unsure, please request images or samples of freshly cut and weathered material to determine the desired finish.
 Oak Setts are a natural hardwood and will vary in appearance.
 Splits and cracks may occur and this is a normal weathering process.
 Staining or marking as a result of contact with steel can be removed by the application of oxalic acid.
-Consult a specialist timber coating stockist for more details.
+Consult a specialist wood stain stockist for more details.